awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_4_Cost_and_Usage_Analysis/Lab_Guide.md

 21 - Click **Tables in cur**:
 ![Images/Glue22.png](Images/Glue22.png)

-22 - Click the database name:
+22 - Click the table name:
 ![Images/Glue23.png](Images/Glue23.png)

 24 - Verify the **recordCount** is not zero, if it is - go back and verify the steps above: